muehlefeldt/unity-machine-learning/basic_rl_env/log.md

 * Should be the same aus run 04 but with more training areas.

 ## 11BasicEnvPpo
 * Only one training area.
+Area 0.

+## 12BasicEnvPpo
+* Only one training area.
+Area 7 to test local coordinate system.
+* Shows same result as 10.
+* Indicates code error.

+## 13BasicEnvPpo
+* Only one training area.
+Area 7 to test local coordinate system.
+* Fixed: Ray measurements.

 # Next
 * Introduce rotation (control signal and sensor data)?